Dialogues for Democracy

 Steve Kerr

 Kerr is a nine-time NBA champion, winning five titles as a player and four in his current role as head coach of the Golden State Warriors.
 Named one of the 15 Greatest Coaches in NBA History, Kerr also coached the U.S. national team.
+He will join host David Axelrod to share his lessons in leadership and how they can be applied.

 Axelrod